pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/adding-an-analysis-provider.md

 ---
-title: "Adding an Analysis Provider"
+title: "Adding an analysis provider"
-linkTitle: "Adding an Analysis Provider"
+linkTitle: "Adding an analysis provider"
 weight: 7
 description: >
   This page describes how to add an analysis provider for doing deployment analysis.